ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

   this is not necessary)
 - installation prefix can be changed (section II) if you don't want to install under the default location */usr/local/*

-The installation prefix can also be set through an environment variable
+The installation prefix can also be set through an environment variable.
+We provide two scenarios:

+- system wide:

 > export install_prefix=/usr/local/cumbia-libs

+- locally, e.g. to try the last version:

+> export install_prefix=/home/myself/.local/cumbia-libs

 EPICS modules require two environment variables: